The race for an Indian TikTok

-More than 200 million Indian users of the wildly popular Chinese app, as well as other new users have since been scouring for the right alternative, ratcheting up dizzying growth for Indian video-sharing apps that were little known before to the ban.
+More than 200 million Indian users of the wildly popular Chinese app, as well as other new users, are searching for the right alternative, ratcheting up dizzying growth for local video-sharing apps that were little known before the ban.

-There are more than 10 major apps in the reckoning, all counting on a surge in techno-nationalism for their rise against other foreign competitors such as Instagram Reels and the United States-based Dubsmash.
+There are more than 10 major apps in the running, all counting on a surge in techno-nationalism for their rise against foreign rivals, such as Instagram Reels and the United States-based Dubsmash.

-One of the Indian front-runners is Roposo, which brands itself as "India ka apna video app" ("India's own video app").
-It has seen monthly active users rise from 15 million in June to 60 million last month.
+Among the domestic front runners is Roposo, which brands itself as "India ka apna video app" (India's own video app).
+It has seen its number of monthly active users rise from 15 million in June to 60 million last month.

-The arrival of millions of new users was a windfall that some apps were not even ready to accommodate.
+The arrival of millions of new users is a windfall that some of these apps have not been ready to accommodate.

-Mr Sumit Ghosh, CEO and co-founder of Chingari, another Indian contender, said the day after the ban its service registered 600,000 downloads every hour.
+Mr Sumit Ghosh, chief executive and co-founder of Chingari, another Indian contender, said the day after the TikTok ban its service registered 600,000 downloads every hour.

 "The whole team was up for the whole 48 hours (following the ban) trying to keep up with the users," he told The Straits Times.

-The engineering team at Chingari, for instance, has doubled from seven to 14.
+For instance, Chingari has doubled its engineering team - from seven to 14.

-Indian apps have also begun spending money to maintain the influx of users as well as retain existing ones.
+Indian apps have also begun spending money to keep the influx of new users coming, as well as retain existing ones.

 The app is trying to retain users by giving them "coins".

-Each user gets a few for their first video and earns more subsequently based on how well their videos perform.
+Each user gets a few such coins for their first video and earns more subsequently, based on how well their videos perform.

 These coins can be redeemed on Paytm, an Indian digital wallet.

-Chingari, on the other hand, announced a countrywide talent contest on July 15 with a 10 million-rupee (S$183,908) top prize as well as 500,000 rupees for each state-level winner.
+Chingari, meanwhile, announced a countrywide talent contest on July 15 with a top prize of 10 million rupees as well as 500,000 rupees for each state-level winner.

-"We feel we have a very short window of three to six months to fill this void that TikTok has left," added Mr Ghosh, referring to a possibility that TikTok could return if it meets the Indian government's conditions and recoup its users.
+"We feel we have a very short window of three to six months to fill this void that TikTok has left," added Mr Ghosh, referring to a possibility that TikTok could return to India, if it meets the government's conditions, and recoup its users.

 The need for deep pockets as apps capitalise on their growth has pushed start-ups to seek out funding while avoiding Chinese money.

-Chingari announced this week that it had received seed funding of US$1.3 million (S$1.78 million) from Indian and American investors while Mitron raised 20 million rupees recently.
+Chingari announced this week that it had received seed funding of US$1.3 million (S$1.8 million) from Indian and American investors while Mitron raised 20 million rupees recently.

-Mitron CEO and founder Shivank Agarwal told The Straits Times that the Indian market is big enough for players to grow beyond TikTok's core base that catered to young users focused on humour.
+Mitron founder and CEO Shivank Agarwal told The Straits Times that the Indian market is big enough for players to grow beyond TikTok's core base that catered largely to young users focused on humour.

 The smartphone user base in India is expected to grow from 500 million to 900 million by 2023.

-"The good thing was that we were growing rapidly even when TikTok was already there," he said, adding there are opportunities in smaller cities and towns as well as in the age segment beyond 40.
+"The good thing is that we were growing rapidly even when TikTok was already here," he said, adding that there are opportunities in smaller cities and towns across India as well as in the age segment beyond 40.

-How-to videos, he told ST, could be one such category for the app's expansion.
+How-to videos, he said, could be one such category for the app's expansion.

-But Mr Tarun Pathak, an associate director with Counterpoint Research, said the game to replace TikTok is about who pulls in most influencers and how users react to an app's features.
+However, Mr Tarun Pathak, an associate director with Counterpoint Research, said the game to replace TikTok is about who pulls in the most influencers and how users react to an app's features.

 TikTok was especially popular for its ability to recommend videos matching user's preferences and its easy-to-use editing tools.